cagridemirtash/Nurse-Patient-Graduation-Project/README.md

-# Nurse-Patient-Graduation-Project
+# Nurse-Patient-Graduation-Project -

 My graduation project which is refer to Adana Science and Technology University The Tech Stack -> Just Javascript and Typescript

 ### ToDo

 First Piority :skull:

 - [x] Authantication which is related to what kind of login in the app?
 Nurse, Admin or Patient
 - [x] Nurse view design
 - [x] Patient view design
 - [x] Admin panel design for add some situation from nurse and select by patient
 - [x] Patient enter some information about yourself
-- [ ] Nurse can be easily accepted when patient enter some situation
+- [x] Nurse can be easily accepted when patient enter some situation
-- [ ] The nurse view which has checkbox for controlling by yourself or others.
+- [x] The nurse view which has checkbox for controlling by yourself or others.

 ### Tech Stack ToDo